racca3141/UPC/README.md

 # UPC
-Build a UPC label.
-Since this code includes a check digit, it's known as a UPC-A.
+Build a UPC-A label.
+Here is a link on how it's made -- https://www.quora.com/How-do-barcodes-work-1